redpanda-data/console/README.md

 - **Message viewer:** Explore your topics' messages in our message viewer through ad-hoc queries and dynamic filters.
 Find any message you want using JavaScript functions to filter messages.
 Supported encodings are: JSON, Avro, Protobuf, XML, MessagePack, Text and Binary (hex view).
 The used enconding (except Protobuf) is recognized automatically.
 - **Consumer groups:** List all your active consumer groups along with their active group offsets, edit group offsets (by group, topic or partition) or delete a consumer group.
 - **Topic overview:** Browse through the list of your Kafka topics, check their configuration, space usage, list all consumers who consume a single topic or watch partition details (such as low and high water marks, message count, ...), embed topic documentation from a git repository and more.
-- **Cluster overview:** List ACLs, available brokers, their space usage, arack id and other information to get a high level overview of your brokers in your cluster.
+- **Cluster overview:** List ACLs, available brokers, their space usage, rack id and other information to get a high level overview of your brokers in your cluster.
+- **Schema Registry:** List all Avro, Protobuf or JSON schemas within your schema registry.
 - **Kafka connect:** Manage connectors from multiple connect clusters, patch configs, view their current state or restart tasks.

 **A roadmap** is maintained using [milestones](https://github.com/cloudhut/kowl/milestones).